Close

 The Company grants share-based benefits to eligible employees with a view to attracting and retaining talent, to encourage employees to align individual performance with the Company objectives and to promote their increased participation in the growth of the Company.

 During the year under review, there has been no change in the Bajaj Auto Employee Stock Option Scheme 2019 (BAL-ESOS 2019) of the Company.
-BAL-ESOS 2019 is in compliance with SEBI (Share Based Employee Benefits) Regulations, 2014, and this has been certified by the statutory auditors of the Company.
+BAL-ESOS 2019 is in compliance with SEBI (Share Based Employee Benefits) Regulations, 2014, and this has been certified by the secretarial auditor of the Company.

-The BRR highlights the initiatives, actions and processes of the Company in conducting its business in line with its environmental, social and governance obligations.
+Accordingly, a detailed BRSR in the format prescribed by SEBI describing various initiatives, actions and process of the Company in conducting its business in line with its environmental, social and governance obligations has been hosted on Company's website and can be accessed at https://www.bajajauto.com/ investors/financial-and-operational-performance

-A copy of the BRR will be made available by email to any shareholder on request.
+A physical copy of the BRSR will be made available to any shareholder on request.

 Secretarial Standards of ICSI